TaoranJ/PC-RNN/README.md

 ## Citing

-If you used this repo in your research, please cite "[Patent Citation Dynamics Modeling via Multi-Attention Recurrent Networks](taoranj.github.io/files/ijcai2019.pdf)".
+If you used data or codes in this repo in your research, please cite "[Patent Citation Dynamics Modeling via Multi-Attention Recurrent Networks](taoranj.github.io/files/ijcai2019.pdf)".

 ```bib
 @inproceedings{DBLP:conf/ijcai/JiCSFLR19,